 If the output video is still too large, then you can try a separate set of compression settings.

-Insert Or Copy/Paste Web Page in the Email Body of Outlook
+Insert Or Copy/Paste the Web Page in the Email Body of the Outlook

 Apart from the above two options, you can simply copy the YouTube URL and paste it into your message body, it will come through as a clickable link along with a thumbnail of the video displayed.